 - 1. Clean the windrower thoroughly. - 2.
 Store windrower in a dry protected place. - 3.
-Remove battery.
-Refer to Removing Batteries, page 359. - 4.
-Bring to full charge and store in a cool, dry place not subject to freezing. - 5.
-If stored outside, always cover windrower with a waterproof tarpaulin or other protective material.
+Remove and store your batteries properly.
+Refer to Removing Batteries, page 356. - 4.
+Charge batteries, store in a cool, dry area in an upright position.
+Do NOT stack batteries on top of each other unless they are in cartons. - 5.
+If stored outside, cover windrower with a waterproof tarpaulin or other protective material.
 This will protect the switches, instruments, tires, etc. from inclement weather. - 6.
-If no cover is available; seal air cleaner intake and exhaust pipe with plastic bags and/or waterproof tape. - 7.
-If possible, block up windrower to take weight off tires.
-If it is not possible to block up the machine, increase tire pressure by 25% for storage.
+If no cover is available, seal air cleaner intake and exhaust pipe with plastic bags and/or waterproof tape. - 7.
+If possible, store the windrower on blocks to take weight off tires.
+If blocking up the machine is not possible, increase tire pressure by 25% for storage.
 Adjust to recommended operating pressure before next use. - 8.
 Repaint all worn or chipped painted surfaces to prevent rust. - 9.
 Lubricate the windrower thoroughly, leaving excess grease on fittings to keep moisture out of bearings.
 Apply grease to exposed threads and sliding surfaces of components. - 10.
 Check for worn components and repair.
 Tighten loose hardware and replace any missing hardware.
 Refer to 8.2 Recommended Torques, page 446. - 11.
 Check for broken components and order replacements from your Dealer.
 Attention to these items right away will save time and effort at beginning of next season. - 12.
 Add approved rust inhibitor to the engine oil in accordance with the manufacturer's instructions.
 Run engine to operating temperature to mix inhibitor with oil, unless otherwise specified. - 13.
 To prevent condensation, fill hydraulic oil reservoir to filler neck with approved hydraulic system oil.
-Refer to 5.10.1 Checking and Filling Hydraulic Oil, page 389. - 14.
-Test engine coolant antifreeze concentration to ensure it is sufficient to protect engine against lowest expected temperature.
+Refer to 5.10.1 Checking and Filling Hydraulic Oil, page 387. - 14.
+Test engine coolant antifreeze concentration to ensure it is sufficient to protect engine against lowest expected temperature. - 15.
+Before storing the machine in temperatures below 0°C (32°F), ensure the diesel exhaust fluid (DEF) tank is lower than 75 percent full. - 16.
+If storing the machine for periods of time greater than six months, drain the DEF to prevent degradation of fluid.